umbralcalc/umbralcalc.github.io/_posts/eddys_of_the_lethe.md

 ...is a cosmic river, which flows in Time.
 And sometimes, Space.
 Its Eddys are of memory itself
-...and its currents are watched by Demons.
+...and its currents are watched by a family of Demons.
+Two, of whom, stand apart.
 Marcos is without memory.
 His eons of Time forgotten.
 Recalling the shapes of Eddys